— Ph.D., 2010, Stanford University

 Ecosickness in Contemporary U.S. Fiction: Environment and Affect.
 Columbia University Press (2014).
 Also available from Powell's, Barnes & Noble, Amazon, and local booksellers.

 "Infinite Jest's Environmental Case for Disgust."
 In The Legacy of David Foster Wallace: Critical and Creative Assessments.
 Eds.
 Sam Cohen and Lee Konstantinou.
 U of Iowa P, 2012.

 "Comic Crisis."
 Review of Solar, by Ian McEwan.
 American Book Review (Nov./Dec.
 2010).

 "'A Presence almost Everywhere': Responsibility at Risk in Don DeLillo's The Names."
 Contemporary Literature 51.1 (Spring 2010): 124-51.

 Review of Teaching North American Environmental Literature, eds.
 Laird Christensen, Mark C. Long, and Fred Waage.
 ISLE: Interdisciplinary Studies in Literature and Environment 17.1 (Winter 2010): 209-11.

 "Human/Planetary."
 In Time: A Vocabulary of the Present, eds.
 Amy Elias and Joel Burges.
 NYU Press (forthcoming 2015)

-Environmental Art and the Infowhelm (book manuscript in progress)
+Environmental Art and the Infowhelm (book manuscript)